ivcf-cmu/ivcf-cmu.github.io/otherinfo.md

 	<h1>Other <br class="responsive-br"/>Fellowships</h1>
 </header>
 <p class="affiliations">
 	InterVarsity at CMU is a part of CMU's Inter-Fellowship Association (IFA), which is the union of all the Christian fellowships on campus.
-The groups are all united together to glorify God, but we each do it a little differently, so feel free to <a href="http://christatcmu.com/fellowships.html">check out our fellow fellowships</a> on IFA's website!
+The groups are all united together to glorify God, but we each do it a little differently, so feel free to <a href="http://christatcmu.com/fellowships.html" target="_blank">check out our fellow fellowships</a> on IFA's website!
 </p>